 Staircase to 2nd floor

 2nd floor sitting area

 Lobby table w/ laptop for guest use

 Front desk and main sitting area

 Pathway to restaurant

-What about service?
-A bit hit-and-miss, I’d say.
+I rate the service hit-or-miss.
 On the one hand, I didn’t find the front desk to be particularly attentive, though I’m not sure how much of this is the hotel’s vault vs. different standards at B&Bs in the U.S. vs. the rest of the world.
 Here in the States, the front desk staff at small B&Bs tend to be very attentive to their guests, even sitting and eating breakfast with them in the morning to get to know more about them.
 At the Scala, on the other hand, we never received so much as an acknowledgement when leaving or coming back.
-On the other hand, while service at the restaurant was consistently sloooooow, I have to say I was impressed with the way our dinner turned out.
-The chef came out to personally explain what everything was on the plate, and even surprised us with the papanasi at the end.
+On the other hand, while service at the restaurant was consistently sloooooow, dinner impressed me.
+The chef came out to personally explain what everything was, and even surprised us with the papanasi at the end.

-Overall thoughts: some may find the throwback look too over-the-top and/or kitschy, but call me a sucker for period furnishings, so I found the hotel gorgeous from top to bottom.
+Some may find the throwback look too over-the-top and/or kitschy, but I found the hotel gorgeous from top to bottom.
 And let’s face it, 95 euros a night for the ginormous room we ended up with is incredible.
-The location is also fantastic, being walking distance from many of the important destinations in Bucharest, and the Metro for those that aren’t.
-I just couldn’t help shake the feeling that service levels by the hotel staff were annoyingly mediocre, though, especially for a 4-star hotel.
+The location is also fantastic, walking distance from many of the important destinations in Bucharest, and the Metro for those that aren’t.
+Service levels seemed annoying mediocre, though, for a 4-star hotel.
 But given the price paid, I’d come back for sure.